 Long haul trucking promises adventure, freedom, and a good income.
-It also requires sacrifice, such as weeks or months away from home to transport cargo across vast distances.
+It also requires sacrifice — many long haul truckers spend weeks or months away from home to transport cargo across vast distances.

-This article examines the rewarding and challenging aspects of life as a long haul trucker so you can decide if this career fits your lifestyle and objectives.
+This article examines the rewarding and challenging aspects of life as a long haul trucker.
+We can help you decide if this career fits your lifestyle and objectives.

 What are long haul truckers?